memgraph/docs/mage/tutorials/run-a-query-module.md

 python test_e2e
 ```

+## Next steps

-And that is it.
-Feel free to create an issue or open pull request on our [Github repo](https://github.com/memgraph/mage)
+Feel free to create an issue or open a pull request on our [Github
-to speed up the development.
-Also, don't forget to give us a :star:
+repo](https://github.com/memgraph/mage) to speed up the development.<br/>
+Also, don't forget to throw us a star on GitHub. :star: